San Lucas Tolimán

 San Lucas Tolimán is a municipality in the Sololá department of Guatemala.
 The town of 17,000 people sits on the southeastern shore of Lago de Atitlán.
 The population is 90–95% Highland Maya.
 There is a population of about the same size living in the surrounding villages.

 At 1700 m altitude the town offers "eternal spring" with annual temperatures ranging from 50 to 80 degrees F. The dry season runs from November through June/July (called "summer" locally) and the rainy season runs the other six months ("winter").
 The area is free of malaria due to its elevation.
 The area's elevation ranges from 1562 m along the lake to 3144 m at the summit of Volcán Tolimán.
 Volcán Tolimán is just west of town.

 History

 Spanish colony

-After the Spanish conquest of Guatemala, San Lucas Tolimán was part of the Tecpán Atitlán "corregimiento" (English: Province) and when it turned into a major municipality in 1730, it became part of it as well; regarding the Catholic faith, this was in charge of the franciscans, who had convents and doctrines in the area covered by the modern departaments of Sacatepéquez, Chimaltenango, Sololá, Quetzaltenango, Totonicapán, Suchitepéquez and Escuintla.
+After the Spanish conquest of Guatemala, San Lucas Tolimán was part of the Tecpán Atitlán "corregimiento" (English: Province) and when it turned into a major municipality in 1730, it became part of it as well; regarding the Catholic faith, this was in charge of the franciscans, who had convents and doctrines in the area covered by the modern departments of Sacatepéquez, Chimaltenango, Sololá, Quetzaltenango, Totonicapán, Suchitepéquez and Escuintla.
 The "Provincia del Santísimo Nombre de Jesús" (English:"Province of the most Holy Name of Jesus"), as the Franciscan area was then called, reached up to 24 convents.
 In 1586, friar Alonso Ponce refers to San Lucas Tolimán as "little town".